Satellite constructions and geometric classification of Brunnian links: Untying Brunnian links

-\begin{example} The resulted link depends on the order of untying the tori.
-See Figure \ref{fig:order}.
+\begin{example} Figure \ref{fig:order}.
 If we untie $T_1$ before $T_2$, then $T_1$ is untied in type-0 and $T_2$ is untied in type-1.
-On the other hand, if we untie $T_2$ first, then we should untie $T_2$ in type-0.
+On the other hand, if we untie $T_2$ first, then we should untie $T_2$ in type-0. \end{example}